 Colin Turner | Orchard Gardens Pilot School

-As a Generation Citizen teacher since 2014, Colin has facilitated over 200 student leaders through the Action Civics process.
+As a Generation Citizen teacher since 2014, Colin has facilitated over 300 student leaders through the Action Civics process.
 His students have taken action to fight for many issues, including gun control, reducing homelessness, female empowerment, reducing bullying, increasing school funding, and addressing impacts of the opioid crisis.
-At Civics Day in December 2017, one of Colin’s classes was awarded Overall Best Project for their work to keep students safe from discarded needles due to the opioid crisis, one of his students was awarded Youth ChangeMaker, and he was awarded Teacher ChangeMaker.
+At Civics Days in 2017 and 2018, Colin’s students received awards including Overall Best Project, the Systemic Impact Award, and the Youth ChangeMaker Award.

-Outside of school, Colin is an avid runner and reader, and lives in Boston with his wife (a teacher in BPS since 2003) and two children: soon-to-be Boston Public Schools students.
+Outside of school, Colin is an avid runner, and volunteer, and lives in Boston with his wife (a teacher in BPS since 2003) and two children: soon-to-be Boston Public Schools students.

 Kendra Whitman | John Marshall Mid-High School

 Kendra joined Generation Citizen in 2017 as a teacher at John Marshall High School in Oklahoma City, Oklahoma.
 She has been teaching for five years, three of those as a Senior Government teacher.
 She is helping pilot Generation Citizen in Oklahoma where the need for Action Civics is great.
 Her students fall into several demographics that are vulnerable, including minority and low income.
 This lends her student’s unique perspectives about local issues and sparks a passion for change.
 Her classes participated in their first Civics Day in December 2017 with one class earning a Class Change Maker award.
 She is very dedicated to arming her students with knowledge and tools to help them navigate their local governments.